 Life is full of meet-cutes.
-We are introduced to new people every day, but only a few will stay in our lives passed the first hello.
-It sucks that I have to say goodbye so frequently, but I am thankful for the time with each person.
+We are introduced to new people every day, but only a few will stay in our lives past the first hello.
+It sucks that I have to say goodbye so frequently, but I am thankful for each person’s time.
 Everyone comes into your life for a specific purpose; without them, we can’t become the people we are called to be.

 This last month has been a whirlwind of emotions and growth that I am incredibly grateful for.
 2019 is the year of change and identity.
 With each day, I’m learning more about who I am and what God has called me to do.
 This latest lesson has not only taught me to trust in God wholeheartedly but that He knows what’s on my heart.

 “Take delight in the Lord, and He will give you the desires of your heart.”
 Psalm 37:4

 Never settle!
 God has something incredible in store for each of you, but that can only happen if you are prepared to walk down the narrow path and keep your minds focused on Him.
 People may tell you that your standards are too high, but I say that’s a good thing!
 You deserve the best, and if you allow yourselves to accept that what you have is as good as it’s going to get, then you’re not going to get anywhere in life.
 I don’t know about you, but I’d rather be patient for what I’ve been waiting for than settle for something almost perfect.